unoplatform/uno.extensions/doc/Overview/Mvux/WIP_Overview.md

 }
 ```

-Within the template, the `Data` property is used to access the data that was obtained from the service, currently available by the IFeed.
+In the XAML above, within the template scope of the `FeedView`, the `Data` property is used to access the data that was obtained from the service, currently available by the IFeed.
 In this case, it's the most recent `WeatherInfo` result from the service.
-The `Data` property is bound to the `DataContext` of the `TextBlock`, making it possible to bind the `Text` property of the `TextBlock` to the `Temperature` property.

-The `Refresh` command is exposed by the `FeedView` and will cause the Feed to requery its source (the service).
+The `Refresh` command is exposed by the `FeedView` as part of its Template object.
+As we are inside the `FeedView`'s Template, the `Data` and `Refresh` properties are exposed to the Template, and will cause the Feed to requery its source (the service).

-> [!NOTE]
-> For the full example see [How to create a feed](xref:Overview.Mvux.HowToSimpleFeed)
+For the full example see [How to create a feed](xref:Overview.Mvux.HowToSimpleFeed).